Tuesday Tips: Georgetown MBA Application Essays, Tips for 2023-2024

-This is also the ideal place to demonstrate your fit with Georgetown (unless you focused on option three of the previously required essays).
-Can you take your hobbies to school and share them with your classmates?
-Will your background add to the diversity of the class?
-Or, can you open doors for your classmates professionally?
+This is also a great place to demonstrate your fit in this Georgetown MBA application (unless you focused on option three of the previously required essays).
 Always think about your contributions to McDonough.

-Make sure to demonstrate enthusiasm as you speak to the camera.
-You can also add additional elements to the video to make it compelling for the admissions committee to watch.
-However, keep in mind that content is the most crucial part of this video.
+Make sure to keep this Georgetown MBA application video casual and conversational.
+You can also add other elements to the video to make it compelling for the admissions committee to watch.
+However, keep in mind that content is the most crucial part of this assignment.

-Please provide any information you would like to add to your application that you have not otherwise included.
-(500 words or fewer)
+Please provide any information you would like to add to your application that you have not otherwise included (300-350 words, approximately one page, double-spaced).

 This is an entirely open-ended optional essay.
 Most optional essays ask for an explanation for a gap in employment, the lack of a current supervisor recommendation, or academic issues.
-If you do need to address any of those elements to your Georgetown MBA application, this is the ideal place.
+If you do need to address any of those elements in your Georgetown MBA application, this is the place.

-You could also use this space to highlight another aspect of your experience.
+You could also use this space in the Georgetown MBA application to highlight another aspect of your experience.
 Options include describing a situation at work or in your extracurricular activities.
 Perhaps you have a fantastic leadership experience you want to discuss.
-Or, a learning experience not covered in essay one.
+Or, can you share a learning experience not covered in essay one?

 Required for re-applicants.
 How have you strengthened your candidacy since your last application?
-We are particularly interested in hearing about how you have grown professionally and personally.
-(500 words or fewer)
+We are particularly interested in hearing about how you have grown professionally and personally (300-350 words, approximately one page, double-spaced).

-Many candidates can write about a specific improvement since your last application, such as a promotion, improved GMAT, or increased responsibilities or experience.
-Georgetown is also interested in the less tangible improvements, like a revised career goal, personal growth, or an increase in maturity.
+Many candidates can write about a specific improvement since their last application, such as a promotion, improved GMAT, or increased responsibilities or experience.
+This Georgetown MBA application is also interested in the less tangible improvements, like a revised career goal, personal growth, or increased maturity.
 Make sure you can make the case that you are now ready for a McDonough MBA and that any new development has only strengthened your resolve.